rohit-shinde-26/JS_Airlines_2025_Edition/README.md

 ## Object Oriented JavaScript / Prototypal Inheritance
 1. Methods
-2. Thiskeyword, Windowobject
+2. This keyword, Window object
 3. Call , apply and bind method
 4. Somewarnings
-5. Thisinside arrow functions
+5. This inside arrow functions
-6. Shortsyntax for methods
+6. Short syntax for methods
 7. Factory functions & discuss some memory related problems
 8. First solution to that problem
 9. Why that solution isn’t that great